-The Rules and Guidelines of the Examinations Board include the following topics: the tasks of the Examinations Board and any individuals to whom these tasks have been delegated, the procedure for student requests (e.g. deadlines, principles and arguments in decision-making, appeal procedure), the appointment of examiners, the assessment policy (e.g. archiving, the administration of exams, exam supervision, resits, feedback, the right of inspection, fieldwork) and the procedure concerning the award of degrees (e.g. cum laude policy).
+The Rules and Guidelines of the Examinations Board include the following topics: the tasks of the Examinations Board and any individuals to whom these tasks have been delegated; the procedure for student requests (e.g. deadlines, basic assumptions and arguments in decision-making, appeals procedure); the appointment of examiners; the assessment policy (e.g. archiving, the administration of examinations, exam invigilation, resits, feedback, the right of inspection, field work); and the procedure concerning certification (e.g. cum laude policy).

 Other documents that create a framework within which the Examinations Board performs its duties are the Assessment Policy Framework, the Assessment Policy for the Social Sciences and the Responsibilities of the Examinations Boards for Social Sciences.
 The Rules and Guidelines of the Examinations Board were drawn up by the Examinations Board on the basis of the UvA Model for the Rules and Guidelines of the Examinations Board.